iechor/docs/content/guides/use-case/genai-pdf-bot/develop.md

 To run Ollama in a container and provide GPU access:
 1. Install the prerequisites.
-   - For Docker Engine on Linux, install the [NVIDIA Container Toolkilt](https://github.com/NVIDIA/nvidia-container-toolkit).
+   - For iEchor Engine on Linux, install the [NVIDIA Container Toolkilt](https://github.com/NVIDIA/nvidia-container-toolkit).
-   - For Docker Desktop on Windows 10/11, install the latest [NVIDIA driver](https://www.nvidia.com/Download/index.aspx) and make sure you are using the [WSL2 backend](../../../desktop/wsl/index.md/#turn-on-docker-desktop-wsl-2)
+   - For iEchor Desktop on Windows 10/11, install the latest [NVIDIA driver](https://www.nvidia.com/Download/index.aspx) and make sure you are using the [WSL2 backend](../../../desktop/wsl/index.md/#turn-on-iechor-desktop-wsl-2)
 2. Add the Ollama service and a volume in your `compose.yaml`.
 The following is the updated `compose.yaml`: